Arachne/Verifier/docs/index.md

 You need three things:
 - some annotation class(es) implementing Arachne\Verifier\IAnnotation
-- a service implementing Arachne\Verifier\IAnnotationHandler
+- a tagged service implementing Arachne\Verifier\IAnnotationHandler
 - an exception extending the abstract Arachne\Verifier\ForbiddenRequestException and throw it from your handler if the action is not allowed

 For examples see Arachne/SecurityAnnotations package.